Bulk Loading from Amazon S3¶

-Regardless of the method you use, this step requires a running, current virtual warehouse for the session.
+Regardless of the method you use, this step requires a running, current virtual warehouse for the session if you execute the command manually or within a script.
 The warehouse provides the compute resources to perform the actual insertion of rows into the table.

 Snowflake uses Amazon S3 Gateway Endpoints in each of its Amazon Virtual Private Clouds.

 If the S3 bucket referenced by your external stage is in the same region as your Snowflake account, your network traffic does not traverse the public Internet.
 The Amazon S3 Gateway Endpoints ensure that regional traffic stays within the AWS network.

 The instructions in this set of topics assume you have read Preparing to Load Data and have created a named file format, if desired.

 Before you begin, you may also want to read Data Loading Considerations for best practices, tips, and other guidance.